 In February 2009, Jason Koppen was elected by the Board of Directors to serve as the tenth president of the school.
 Dr. Koppen's experience as a pastor provides passion and insight for training leaders for Native churches.
 His vision for the school is that IBC would see steady growth over the coming years.
 During this time, faculty and staff will be added, facilities improved, extension studies increased, and the spiritual discipleship of the students more actively addressed.
-In 2014, IBC was formally granted applicant status with the Association for Biblical Higher Education (5850 T.G.
-Lee Blvd., Ste.
-130, Orlando, FL 32822; 407.207.0808) and in February 2021, the school was awarded initial accreditation status.
+In 2014, IBC was formally granted applicant status with the Association for Biblical Higher Education and in February 2021, the school was awarded initial accreditation status.

-Dr. Jason Koppen (with his wife, Sarah), President of Indian Bible College school is firmly committed to the Reformation's battle cry that salvation is by grace alone through faith alone based on Scripture alone.
+Dr. Jason Koppen (with his wife, Sarah), President of Indian Bible College alone based on Scripture alone.
 IBC believes that God communicated the content of the Bible to be understood by the original hearers, and it is still to be understood in a normal, straightforward manner.
-The Bible is, and always has been, the only necessary and inerrant source of Christian doctrine, reproof, correction and instruction in righteousness (2 Timothy 3:16).
+The Bible is, and always has been, the only necessary and inerrant source of Christian doctrine, reproof, correction, and instruction in righteousness (2 Timothy 3:16).

 Since its beginning, IBC has been committed to the fundamentals of the Christian faith.
-In addition, the
+In addition, the school is firmly committed to the Reformation's battle cry that salvation is by grace alone through faith